mcndt/mcndt.dev-v1/content/posts/how-to-e2e-encryption.md

 Other Obsidian users have felt this pain too.
 For example, Tim Rogers created the [Share as Gist](https://github.com/timrogers/obsidian-share-as-gist) plugin, and a plugin to [share to Notion](https://github.com/Easychris/obsidian-to-notion) has been created as well.
 However, none of these solutions are very user-friendly, because they require accounts with third-party services, fiddling with API tokens, and offer no end-to-end encryption.

 That's why I decided to build [Noteshare.space](https://noteshare.space), my own, end-to-end secured implementation of a "share a note to the web" service.
+The implementation was inspired by [Thomas Konrad's talk](https://youtu.be/mffWMMVMMLs) about how the (now retired) Firefox Send file sharing service worked.

 ## Functional requirements